noopkat/avrgirl-arduino/README.md

 ## How do I use it?

 Your first task is to source a pre-compiled .hex of the sketch you're interested in uploading to your Arduino.
 It needs to be compiled for your specific Arduino.
-I have provided some example hex files for each board within the `junk/hex` folder of this repo, however if you'd like to use your own, [see this guide](#sourcing-a-compiled-arduino hex-file) if you're unsure of how to go about this.
+You'll find some example hex files for each board within the `junk/hex` folder of this repo, however if you'd like to use your own, [see this guide](#sourcing-a-compiled-arduino hex-file) if you're unsure of how to go about this.

 Don't forget to plug your supported Arduino of choice into an available USB port on your computer!